weizhiao/rust-elfloader/README.md

 # Usage
 `elf_loader` can load various ELF files and provides interfaces for extended functionality.
 It can be used in the following areas:
-* Use it as an ELF file loader in operating system kernels
+* Use it as an ELF file loader in operating system kernels.
-* Use it to implement a Rust version of the dynamic linker
+* Use it to implement a Rust version of the dynamic linker.
-* Use it to load ELF dynamic libraries on embedded devices
+* Use it to load ELF dynamic libraries on embedded devices.
+* Use it to load elf files on Windows.
+See [windows-elf-loader](https://github.com/weizhiao/rust-elfloader/tree/main/windows-elf-loader).

 # Capabilities
 ### ✨ Works in `no_std` environments ✨